It has been demonstrated through examples that metal and plastic can be effectively “connected” using laser welding.

 One of the test contents is as follows:

 - A shear test was carried out on a 1.5 mm stainless steel plate and a 3 mm PP plastic connector with glass fiber.

 - A tensile test was carried out on a 1.5 mm stainless steel plate and a 3 mm PP plastic connector (excluding glass fiber).

 Fig. 4 Fracture surface of metal and plastic joint after corrosion test

+The results of the tests are as follows:

+For the connection between stainless steel and PP with glass fiber, a shear strength test was conducted.
 The results are as follows:

-For stainless steel + PP with glass fiber, shear strength test was carried out.

-For stainless steel + PP, tensile strength test was carried out.
+For the connection between stainless steel and PP, a tensile strength test was conducted.
+The results are as follows: